 - Creation of musical forms through movement activities and playing Orff instruments.

 - Reading and writing musical notation, including melodic and rhythmic concepts in treble and bass clefs.

 - Strengthened pitch matching and independent singing abilities.

 - Improvisation within the pentatonic and diatonic scales.

 - Demonstration of musical creativity through composition.

-- Developed understanding of major and minor tonalities.
+- Developed an understanding of major and minor tonalities.

 As Feynman’s Kindergarten to Grade 2 students grow from dramatic play, our teaching artist begins to incorporate more advanced, specialized training into their classes.
-Drama, music and movement are explored to promote confidence, self-esteem, and creative expression, while working on skills such as active listening and sharing.
-Our teaching artist uses themed-based units, storytelling, books, and songs as a means to explore characters through structured, creative, and fun activities.
+Drama, music, and movement are explored to promote confidence, self-esteem, and creative expression while working on skills such as active listening and sharing.
+Our teaching artist uses theme-based units, storytelling, books, and songs as a means to explore characters through structured, creative, and fun activities.